Hand, foot and mouth disease

 Blisters will heal better if they are left alone, so do not pop them.
 Because the mouth sores can be painful, your child may not want to eat or drink.

-Give your child cold, bland liquids such as milk or water.
-Do not give fizzy or tart drinks such as pop or fruit juice.
+If you are breastfeeding or chestfeeding, continue to offer breast milk to your child.
+You may also offer your child cold, bland liquids such as milk (after 9 months of age) or water.
+Do not offer fizzy or tart drinks such as pop or fruit juice.
+Offer your child cool and soft foods such as bread, noodles, or a peanut butter and jelly sandwich.
 Avoid acidic and spicy foods, as these may sting.
-Give your child cool and soft foods such as bread, noodles, or a peanut butter and jelly sandwich.